pedroph23/app-nodejs-example-docker/README.md

 Before continues, you need create account on [Docker Hub]("https://hub.docker.com")!

-- You need do Docker Hub login with Docker CLI: ``` docker login -u username ```.
-The nex step you will recive password field to fill.
+- You need to do Docker Hub login with Docker CLI: ``` docker login -u username ```.
+The next step you will recive password field to fill.

 - Model publish command example: ```docker push <username_docker_hub>/<image_name>:<version>```